Jon1701/golang-todolist-app/web/webapp/README.md

 The following `make` targets are available:

 - `make install-node-dependencies` to install Node.js dependencies
+- `make lint` to run all linters
   - `make lint-js` to run static code analysis on JavaScript
 - `make dev` to start the development server